 Growing cucumber plants (Cucumis sativus) brings a tasty reward of crisp, flavorful fruits picked when they're perfectly ripe.
 The plants are annual vines that are usually trouble-free and simple to grow, but occasionally yellow spots may appear on their leaves, fruits or stems; a sure sign of trouble.
 Identifying the cause and taking quick action can help save the plants and your cucumber fruit crop.

-Several fungal disorders can cause yellow spots on cucumber plants.
+Several fungal disorders can cause yellow spots on cucumber plants' leaves.
+These include:

 A fungal disease called powdery mildew produces pale-yellow spots on mature cucumber leaves, along with a whitish powder that accumulates in the spots.
 These areas usually form on leaf undersides or on leaves that are shaded and stay cool.
 A similar fungal problem, called downy mildew, produces angular, yellow or pale-green spots between leaf veins.
 Untreated, these mildew diseases can damage the fruits and could cause a vine to wither and die.

 Another fungal disorder, called anthracnose, produces yellow-to-brown spots on cucumber leaves; eventually, the centers of the spots dry and fall out, leaving behind noticeable holes in the foliage.
 Anthracnose also may damage cucumber stems and fruits, causing sunken, dark spots on the fruits.
 The disease usually begins to appear in mid- to late summer.